rancher/elemental-docs/versioned_docs/version-1.4/machineregistration-reference.md

 Labels that will be set to the `MachineInventory` that is created from this `MachineRegistration` `Key: value` type.
 These labels will be used to establish a selection criteria in [MachineInventorySelectorTemplate](machineinventoryselectortemplate-reference.md).

-Elemental Teal nodes will run `elemental-register` every 24 hours.
+Elemental nodes will run `elemental-register` every 24 hours.
 It is possible to update the `machineInventoryLabels` so that all registered nodes will apply the new labels on the next successfull registration update.

 :::info